Do You Need Long Nails For Shellac (And Do They Add Length?)

 Is It Worth Getting Shellac On Acrylic Nails?

 Getting shellac on acrylic nails is often done as a way to reinforce their strength and as a way to lengthen the time you have between new sets of acrylics.
-However, the jury is still out on whether or not it's worth getting it over your nails.
-No evidence suggests it will extend the life of your acrylic nails.

 Most people who get shellac polishes do so because there's no dry time.
 Even so, it won't last any longer than typical acrylic nail polish will.
-If you were hoping for a longer-lasting manicure, shellac isn't worth the extra fee.
-Convenience-wise, it might be alright.
-It's up to you to decide.

 Can You File Shellac Nails?

 Filing nails with polish on is always doable, though you might not like the results you get.
 With shellac, it's possible to file your nails so that you can get the edge you want.
-However, there's a little problem with filing nails that have shellac on them: it breaks open the seal you have protecting the coloration.

-Without the protective seal there, it's possible to get moisture trapped inside the shellac.
-This, in turn, can cause your manicure to end up losing much of its veneer.
+Without the protective seal, moisture can get trapped inside the shellac.
+This, in turn, can cause your manicure to lose much of its veneer.
 At times, it can even lead to chipping and premature breakage.

 So, if you are going to leave your nails filed without any treatment, you might be disappointed.
 The best way to file shellac nails is to re-paint them after filing.
 At the very least, add a topcoat.
 It can help lock out any moisture.

-Which Is Better, Gel, Or Shellac?
+Which Is Better, Gel Or Shellac?

-Though acrylics are often compared to shellac, most people tend to see the biggest competition between shellac and gels.
-Some folks even use the two terms interchangeably, though that's not always the case.
+Some folks even use the two terms interchangeably, but that's not always true.
 Which polish type is right for you all depends on what you want to accomplish with your nails.

 You Should Choose Shellac If...

 You are a natural nail wearer who wants a stronger manicure that's easy on the hands.
 Shellac is not a false nail type, nor is it as brittle as regular polish is.
 For people who need to keep their nails natural, shellac is a great pick.
-However, it's worth noting that shellac has limited polish options.
-People who want extreme looks may not want this polish type.

 If you are worried about having to grow out nails or remediate the damage done through long-term gel use, then this is the best bet for you.
 If nothing else, shellac is excellent at giving your nails a break.